lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 --- abstract

-Digital signatures are used within X.509 Public Key Infrastructure such as X.509 certificates, Certificate Revocation Lists (CRLs), and to sign messages.
-This document specifies the conventions for using the Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) in X.509 Public Key Infrastructure.
+Digital signatures are used within the X.509 Public Key Infrastructure such as X.509 certificates and Certificate Revocation Lists (CRLs), as well as to sign messages.
+This document specifies the conventions for using the Stateless Hash-Based Digital Signature Algorithm (SLH-DSA) in the X.509 Public Key Infrastructure.
 The conventions for the associated signatures, subject public keys, and private keys are also specified.

 <!-- End of Abstract -->